mehdime/gcp-logging-playground/README.md

 Then, in the GCP Console:
 * Go to [Stackdriver Logging](https://console.cloud.google.com/logs/viewer) and search for `dotnetlogdemo` or `golanglogdemo` to view the logs written by the demo apps.
 * Go to [Stackdriver Error Reporting](https://console.cloud.google.com/errors) to view the errors logged by the demo apps.

+> Our Skaffold config doesn't currently use image caching when building on Google Cloud Build.
+As a result, each build will start from scratch and will be slow.

 ### Option 4: Build with Kaniko on GKE and run on GKE